 A status page without the complexity

 No monitors to configure.
 No integrations to wire up.
-Create a simple status page, update component statuses from a single dashboard, and keep your users informed with context-rich notes that automatically create incident history.
+Create a simple status page for a few services or a large manual service directory, update component statuses from one dashboard, and keep users informed with context-rich notes.

 Everything you need, nothing you don't